Where Can You Get Best Burgers in

 Morty’s Café (Logan)

 Laid-back college-town favorite near Utah State with reliable classics and fun one-offs.
-Great stop if you’re cruising Cache Valley or headed to Bear Lake.
+Great stop if you’re cruising through Cache Valley or headed to Bear Lake.

 Where: 780 E 700 N, Logan, UT